J-Mantilla/belly-button-challenge/README.md

 ## Background

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](https://github.com/yourusername/otu-dashboard), which catalogs the microbes that colonize human navels.
+In this assignment, you will build an interactive dashboard to explore the Belly Button Challenge which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.